-From our family to yours, we hope you have a fabulous holiday season.
+From our family to yours, we hope these holidays find you happy and safe!

 When I think of Germany, several things come to mind: castles, forests, beer (not my thing, but they are definitely known for it!), and CHRISTMAS MARKETS.